 The Gateway Harmonica Club was organized in 1987 for the purpose of preserving and advancing the playing of harmonica music in the Greater St. Louis, Missouri (USA) area.
 In the period since its founding, the club has provided not only fellowship, learning and enjoyment for its members, but also a source of entertainment and cheer for audiences both young and old.
 Performances by the Gateway Harmonica Club have been warmly received in a variety of locales, from nursing homes to juvenile institutions, from social gatherings to civic celebrations.
 They have appeared as guest artists with Richard Hayman and the St. Louis Symphony Pops Orchestra, have been featured performers at the Sheldon Concert Hall and have played the National Anthem for the St. Louis Cardinals at Busch Stadium.
-Individual members have performed at church services, ethnic festivals and for other private occasions.
+Individual members have performed at church services, funerals, ethnic festivals and for other private occasions.

 GHC is incorporated in the State of Missouri as a non-profit organization.
 Income from membership dues, donations and sales is used to meet operating expenses and to support St. Louis area benevolent and charitable causes.